Natasha’s Story

 My bond was $5 million at 10% which was unattainable for me and my family.

-It was extremely hard for me to heal and grieve everything without being with my loved ones.
-Instead, I was in jail looking at pictures of my mom in her casket, pictures of her headstone and a picture of my friend's grave site.
+It was extremely hard for me to heal and to grieve everything without being with my loved ones.
+Instead I was in jail looking at pictures of my mom in her casket, pictures of her headstone and a picture of my friend's grave site.

 In February 2021 and again in January 2022 I was deemed legally insane at the time of the accident by two different psychiatric experts.

-The other expert on the prosecution's side from Chicago, IL.
+The expert for the defense is from Springfield, IL.
+The other expert on the prosecution's side is from Chicago, IL.
+Both experts having decades of experience in psychiatry.

-In the state my case was in, in 2020, the alcohol legal limit was .08 blood alcohol content.
+In 2020 the state my case was in the alcohol legal limit while driving was .08 blood alcohol content.
 The state's legal limit for THC was 10 nanograms in urine.
 I only, allegedly, had 1.2 nanograms of THC in my system.
 NOT EVEN CLOSE to the legal limit.
-The traces of THC were so low that the hospital's tests came up negative.
+The alleged traces of THC were so low that the hospital's tests came up negative.

 In April 2022 the DUI charge was ultimately dismissed by the circuit court judge.
 The prosecution appealed her decision.

-I ultimately pled guilty to two counts of driving while with a revoked license.
-The prosecution did not have to prove my "state of mind" for that charge.
+I ultimately pled guilty to two counts of driving while license revoked.
+The prosecution did not have to prove my state of mind for that charge.
 They only had to prove that I was driving and that my driver’s license was revoked at the time.
 My mental illnesses did not matter.

-The state allegedly lied to the victims' family stating that they thought I would do at least six more months in prison.
-Even though the prosecution knew I was a turnaround since I had already served my time.
-(A turnaround is when the convicted goes to prison to get a state ID number and then released on the same day).
+The state allegedly lied to the victims' family stating that they thought I would do at least six more months in prison, even though the prosecution knew I was a turnaround since I had already served my time.
+A turnaround is when the convicted goes to prison to get a state ID number and released immediately or shortly after arrival.

 Before my apology there was a victim impact statement that tore me to pieces and still haunts me every day.
 This person described each victim's personalities and how much pain (s)he endures from losing them.